Want to find out more about your ancestors? Many services are available to you at the archives. But what exactly can you do there I hear you say?

-- Your date of birth,
+- Date of birth,

 - Materials you will use,

-- What are you researching.
+- What are you researching?

-There are two reasons why you are required to fill in an application form.
+Well, there are two reasons why you are required to fill in an application form.

 1. Assistance – Archival staff can assess how best to help you with your research.